rackerlabs/support-how-to/content/rackspace-email/sync-imap-folders-for-new-accounts-in-apple-mail.md

 For more information about prerequisite terminology, see [Cloud Office support terminology](/how-to/cloud-office-support-terminology/).

-Apple Mail does not automatically synchronize IMAP folders.
-This process must be completed manually through what we refer to as folder mapping.
-This article will provide folder mapping instructions for various Apple Mail versions.
+Because Apple Mail does not automatically synchronize IMAP folders, this process must be completed manually through folder mapping.
+This article provides folder mapping instructions for various Apple Mail versions.
 Select the version which applies to you.

  - [Sierra](#map-imap-folders-in-sierra-apple-mail)
  - [El Capitan](#map-imap-folders-in-el-capitan-apple-mail)
  - [Yosemite](#map-imap-folders-in-yosemite-apple-mail)

- Warning: These instructions are for new account set ups.
-If you have been using your IMAP account in Apple Mail previously and have now noticed folder sync issues please contact support.
+**Note:** These instructions are for setting up a new account.
+If you have been using your IMAP account in Apple Mail and have now noticed folder sync issues, please contact support.

 #### Map IMAP folders in Sierra Apple Mail